Beginning on September 2, 2020, we’re making some changes to our Premium membership options in South Korea. Here’s what you can expect:

 We are excited to offer YouTube Music Premium, our paid music subscription service, in South Korea.
 With YouTube Music Premium, you get a variety of benefits in the YouTube Music app, including ad-free listening, background play, the ability to download music for offline listening, and more.
 To sign up for a YouTube Music Premium membership, follow the steps here.

-Note: Ad-supported YouTube Music is available in South Korea only when streaming on Google Home and screenless Nest devices.
+Note: YouTube Music with ads is available in South Korea only when streaming on Google Home and screenless Nest devices.

 Changes to YouTube Premium